 You don’t have to be a basketball fan to appreciate the thrill and excitement of March Madness.
 According to the American Gaming Association, more than 40 million Americans fill out one or multiple tournament brackets.
 When filling out brackets, many will rely on luck while others will research stats and records.
 What are these top teams doing to ensure they win?

 The same question can be asked about any organization’s top salespeople.
-Too often others will study the actions and processes that their leaders follow in order to emulate the same habits, in hopes to achieve the same success.
+Too often, others will study the actions and processes that their leaders follow to emulate the same habits to achieve the same success.
 In doing so, many will fail to realize that it is equally important to identify what the best salespeople don’t do.

 Let’s take a look at 5 things top salespeople DON’T do:

 Most expert salespeople listen far more than they talk.
 HubSpot research found when asking buyers what the top ways to create a positive sales experience were, 69% reported listening to their needs.
 Whenever you are engaging in a conversation with a prospect, you need to be strategic with your questions to create value and listen in an effort to discover their motivations, pains, and needs.
 Lead with quiet confidence in your product, solution, and services in order to understand and comprehend what your prospect is trying to tell you.

 Nike said it best in their ad “Yesterday you said tomorrow.
 Just do it.”
 Procrastination is a debilitating ailment to anyone in sales.
 Successful salespeople start each day with a plan.
 Although the day may be filled with surprises, they recognize that the foundation of success is built on structure.
 Top performers complete their tasks with a sense of urgency because they know an opportunity can expire in a matter of minutes, and they refuse to allow even one opportunity to fall through cracks.

 Going in unprepared